calumwebb/Algebraic-Calculator/README.md

-Algebriac-Calculator
+Algebraic-Calculator
 =====================================================
-This is a project I started for my EPQ in September 2013.
-It is designed to have functions such as:
-- Algebriac Equation Solving
+This mathematical tool is a project for an Extended Project Qualification whichs aim is to help mathematicians.
+The project was coded in Java Programming language and can be run on both Windows and Macintoshes (if java is installed)

+Full List of Features (So far):
+- Quadratic and Cubic equation solver
+- Sorting Algorithms for lists of numbers
+  - Bubble sort in Ascending / Discending order
-- Calculating Pi
+- Calculating Pi to N'th digit (Fastest way possible)
-- Calculator Functions
+- Trigonometric Functions

-- Solving Quadratics / Cubics
-- Sorting Algorithms
+All code was written using Eclipse on a Mac
 =====================================================
-Algebriac Calculator Designed and Coded by Calum Webb
+Algebraic Calculator Designed and Coded by Calum Webb